dgaydukov/cert-aws/sa/files/sa.md

 You have 2 types of distribution:
 * web - static web content (files/pics)
 * RTMP - streaming media
-If you create distribution to be accessed from dns name you should add all possible urls to cname in CF. If you are going to access it from example.com/www.example.com/photos.example.com, all 3 dns names should be added to Cname names when you create distribution.
+If you create distribution to be accessed from dns name you should add all possible urls to cname in CF. If you are going to access it from example.com/www.example.com/photos.example.com, all 3 dns names should be added to cnames (Alternate Domain Names) names when you create distribution.
 OAI (Origin Access Identity) - CF user that can access origin.
 To access s3 from CF you should add bucket policy (but you don't need to allow public access).
 But if you do this user can access your s3 files by s3 url like `https://my-test-s3-bucket-1.s3.amazonaws.com/info.html`.
 But if you want that your s3 objects to be accessed only by CF url like `https://d1vyzpsqe05sg1.cloudfront.net/info.html`
 You should add bucket policy to your bucket like